 In late 2008 new laws came into place that now formally recognise same sex parents of children born through assisted conception procedures, approved adoption procedures and approved surrogacy procedures where both parents consented to the procedure and were in a de facto relationship at the time of conception.

-The Family Law Act provides that, so far as it is consistent with their children’s best interests, parents should have a meaningful involvement in their children’s lives, and that parents should fulfill their parenting duties and responsibilities.
+The Family Law Act provides that, so far as it is consistent with their children’s best interests, parents should have a meaningful involvement in their children’s lives, and that parents should fulfil their parenting duties and responsibilities.
 Children also have the right to have adequate and proper parenting, and to know and be cared for by both parents.
 There is no law that says that children have to spend equal amounts of time with both of their parents, although this may be appropriate in some cases.

 Under the current law, there is a presumption that parents have equal shared parental responsibility for their children which includes the responsibility to make major decisions about where their children live, their schooling, religion and the like.
 Sometimes equal shared parental responsibility may not be in a child’s best interests.
 Our Family Lawyers are able to discuss parental responsibility with you to help you decide what is appropriate in your individual circumstances.